Rapid Action Battalion

-Rapid Action Battalion (র্যাপিড অ্যাকশন ব্যাটালিয়ন; abbreviated as RAB) is the premier counterterrorism unit of Bangladesh, under the command of Bangladesh Police.
-This elite force consists of operatives of the Bangladesh Army, Bangladesh Navy, Bangladesh Air Force, Bangladesh Police, Border Guard Bangladesh and Bangladesh Ansar.
-It was formed on 26 March 2004 as Rapid Action Team, and commenced operations on 14 April 2004.
+The Rapid Action Battalion (র্যাপিড অ্যাকশন ব্যাটালিয়ন; abbreviated as RAB) was a law enforcement agency in Bangladesh tasked with combating organised crime and terrorism.
+Operating under the Ministry of Home Affairs, RAB was a composite force comprising personnel from the Police, Army, Navy, Air Force, and intelligence agencies.

-The Rapid Action Battalion has faced criticism from human rights groups for their use of extrajudicial killings and alleged involvement in enforced disappearances.
+Since its establishment in 2004, RAB has played a key role in counter-terrorism, anti-drug operations, and high-profile criminal investigations, but it has faced criticism from human rights groups for their alleged involvement in extrajudicial killings and enforced disappearances.
 It is estimated that between 2004 and 2008, RAB had killed 1,062 people.